-Exciting career opportunity for someone with a passion for working with schools, community and public health to manage, develop, deliver and oversee evaluation of Umatter Suicide Prevention – a national best practice program.
-You will work with a regional non-profit organization based in Brattleboro, VT, which provides technical assistance, products, resources, and professional development to support national, state and local health initiatives.
-You will be the primary liaison to the statewide Vermont Suicide Prevention Coalition including facilitation and managing all corresponding tasks.
-You may also work with other programmatic initiatives in areas aligned to the strategic directions of the organization with emphasis on mental health promotion. substance misuse and suicide prevention.
-You will work in a team-based environment to meet project requirements.
+Exciting career opportunity for someone with a passion for working with schools, community and public health to manage, develop, deliver and oversee programmatic initiatives that address priority health issues, with emphasis on mental health promotion, substance misuse, and suicide prevention.
+You will work with in a team-based environment for a regional non-profit organization based in Brattleboro, VT, which provides technical assistance, products, resources, and professional development to support national, state and local health initiatives.

 - Develop programmatic elements on project activities, including assessment, capacity-building, planning, marketing, implementation and evaluation;

 - Write program content and materials for products, trainings and marketing;